Read the first chapter below. It was neither a dark nor stormy night in Washington City, April 14, 1865…

 ‘What have you done, sir?’

-The actor ran to his right into a narrow passageway leading to the back-alley entrance.
-It was always kept clear so female actors in full hoops and skirts could pass to the stage.
+The actor ducked into a narrow passageway leading to the back-alley entrance.
+It was always kept clear so female actors in full hoops and skirts could pass through to the stage.

 A figure in a black swallowtail coat suddenly filled the passage by the exit.
-It was Withers, the orchestra leader, his back to the actor, chatting to the pretty little actress Jeannie.
+It was Withers, the orchestra leader, his back to the actor, chatting up the pretty little actress Jeannie.

 ‘Let me pass!’

 ‘What – why, Johnny, what are you—’